Indo-European migrations: Anthropology

 According to Edgar Polomé, 30% of modern German derives from a non-Indo-European sub-stratum language spoken by people of the Funnelbeaker culture indigenous to southern Scandinavia.
 When Yamnaya Indo-European speakers came into contact with the indigenous peoples during the third millennium BCE, they came to dominate the local populations, yet parts of the indigenous lexicon persisted in the formation of Proto-Germanic, thus lending to the Germanic languages the status of Indo-Europeanized languages.
-Similarly, according to Marija Gimbutas, the Corded Ware culture, after migrating to Scandinavia, synthesized with the Funnelbeaker culture, giving birth to the Proto-Germanic language.
+Similarly, according to Gimbutas, the Corded Ware culture, after migrating to Scandinavia, synthesized with the Funnelbeaker culture, giving birth to the Proto-Germanic language.

 David Anthony, in his "revised Steppe hypothesis", conjectures that the spread of the Indo-European languages probably did not happen through "chain-type folk migrations", but by the introduction of these languages by ritual and political elites, which were emulated by large groups of people, (Note: David Anthony (1995): "Language shift can be understood best as a social strategy through which individuals and groups compete for positions of prestige, power, and domestic security [...]
 What is important, then, is not just dominance, but vertical social mobility and a linkage between language and access to positions of prestige and power [...]
 A relatively small immigrant elite population can encourage widespread language shift among numerically dominant indigenes in a non-state or pre-state context if the elite employs a specific combination of encouragements and punishments.
 Ethnohistorical cases [...] demonstrate that small elite groups have successfully imposed their languages in non-state situations.") a process which he calls "elite recruitment".

 According to Parpola, local elites joined "small but powerful groups" of Indo-European-speaking migrants.
 These migrants had an attractive social system and good weapons, and luxury goods which marked their status and power.
 Joining these groups was attractive for local leaders, since it strengthened their position, and gave them additional advantages.
 These new members were further incorporated by matrimonial alliances.

 According to Joseph Salmons, language shift is facilitated by "dislocation" of language communities, in which the elite is taken over.
 He observes that this change is facilitated by "systematic changes in community structure", in which a local community becomes incorporated in a larger social structure.
-(Note: Note the dislocation of the Indus Valley civilisation prior to the start of the Indo-Aryan migrations into northern India, and the onset of Sanskritisation with the rise of the Kuru kingdom, as described by Michael Witzel.
+(Note: Note the dislocation of the Indus Valley Civilisation prior to the start of the Indo-Aryan migrations into northern India, and the onset of Sanskritisation with the rise of the Kuru kingdom, as described by Michael Witzel.
 The "Ancestral North Indians" and "Ancestral South Indians" mixed between 4,200 and 1,900 years ago (2200 BCE – 100 CE), where after a shift to endogamy took place.)